MultiSafepay/docs/content/payments/methods/banks/eps/integration-and-testing.md

 ---

-**Note:**
+**Note:** In the live environment:

-- In the live environment you can't accept a refund order.
-This is done automatically.
+- You can't accept refund orders.
+These are done automatically.
-- In the live environment, EPS only appears if you set `customer.locale` for Austria `at_AT` in your API request.
+- EPS only appears if you set `customer.locale` for Austria `at_AT` in your API request.

 {{< /details >}}